Model rocket: Model rocket motors

 range in impulse from size A to O. Composite motors produce more impulse per unit weight (specific impulse) than do black-powder motors.

 Reloadable composite-propellant motors are also available.
 These are commercially produced motors requiring the user to assemble propellant grains, o-rings and washers (to contain the expanding gases), delay grains and ejection charges into special non-shattering aluminum motor casings with screw-on or snap-in ends (closures).
 The advantage of a reloadable motor is the cost: firstly, because the main casing is reusable, reloads cost significantly less than single-use motors of the same impulse.
 Secondly, assembly of larger composite engines is labor-intensive and difficult to automate; off-loading this task on the consumer results in a cost savings.
 Reloadable motors are available from D through O class.

 Motors are electrically ignited with an electric match consisting of a short length of pyrogen-coated nichrome, copper, or aluminum bridgewire pushed into the nozzle and held in place with flameproof wadding, a rubber band, a plastic plug or masking tape.
 On top of the propellant is a tracking delay charge, which produces smoke but in essence no thrust, as the rocket slows down and arcs over.
 When the delay charge has burned through, it ignites an ejection charge, which is used to deploy the recovery system.

 Model rocket motors mostly don't offer any sort of thrust vectoring, instead just relying on fins at the base to keep the vehicle aerodynamically stable.
 Some rockets do however have thrust vectoring control (TVC) by gimbaling the motor itself rather than the nozzle.
-This is done on some rockets built by many model rocket builders, the most notable of which is BPS.space.
+This is done on some rockets built by many model rocket builders, such as Joe Barnard of BPS.space.